AvolitesLtd/TitanManual/prismdocs/prism/quick-start/quick-start.md

 **Play** > **Banks**

-– Press the *Add* Button.
+1. Press the *Add* Button.
+2. Select the new bank from the list and then locate and load the required media files.
+Media can be added by using the *Add* Button on the right or by dragging files into the Bank area.

 ![Banks](/prism-images/quick-start/banks.png)

-Select the new bank from the list and then press the *Select Files* button within the Bank.
-Locate and load the required media files.
-Further media can be added by using the *Add* Button on the right or by dragging files into the Bank area.

 ### 5. Trigger Media